 Food-grade vegetable glycerin

 Dried, chopped mushrooms

-You can learn more about medicinal mushrooms in The Herbarium!
+You can learn more about wellness-supporting mushrooms in The Mushroom Course and in The Herbarium!

 Buhner, S.H.
 (2012).
 Herbal antibiotics.
 North Adams, MA: Storey Publishing.